y0soro/SVS_SliderUnlock/README.md

 ## Known Issue

-- Eye highlight size can still only be adjusted in 0-100 range.
+- Issue: Eye material size can still only be adjusted in 0-100 range.
+- Solution, TODO: remove all ratio clamping in callers of ILLGames.Unity.Animations.EyeLookMaterialControll$${ApplyPosition,ApplyPupilSize}

 ## COPYING